diva-e/tech-radar/README.md

 # Motivation

+This is a template project to create Tech Radars for diva-e projects.
-At [Zalando](http://zalando.de), we maintain a [public Tech Radar](http://zalando.github.io/tech-radar/) to help our engineering teams align on technology choices.
+Taken from [Zalando](http://zalando.de), the idea ist to maintain a Tech Radar for projects to help our teams to get an overview of technology used and decisions made by projects at diva-e.
 Is is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).

 This repository contains the code to generate the visualization: